-Change is a constant factor that every individual face, regardless of the field he may belong to.
+Change is a constant aspect every individual faces, regardless of the field he/she may belong to.
 Accept that translation is also similar to other fields and is changing every day.
 Adapt yourself to this change as it happens as that would not only keep you on track, it would also motivate you in the right direction.

 14. Interact with New People

 As you work on your job, you might notice new faces and people in your office.
 Take some time out to interact and bond with these people.
-Human interaction increases the likelihood of success both on-job and off-the-job.
-This is why you should take some time out to learn and know new people.
+Human interaction increases the likelihood of success both at work and in life.
+This is why you should take some time out to learn and get to know new people.
 You might learn some new insights about translation and languages, who knows?